GanshengT/GanshengT.github.io/_posts/2022-11-11-existence-and_perception.md

 By addressing the relationship between human perception and existence, we would know how to communicate findings more efficiency as a researcher.
 More importantly, we might be able to justify the way our knowledge is gained.
 Eventually, we could find a way to describe an existence that is hidden from our senses.

 # Does instrument provide additional information?
 An instrument is usually considered as a device that translates signals to sensible signals.

+# What is the sixth sense?
+Deduction, thinking, prediction, memory are higher cognitive functions that guide our behavior befond the simple reflex from stimuli.
+New knowledge is formed through reasoning contemplating.
+Note that the rules of discovery, validation, or propagation of new knowledge have been taught since we had memory and interacted with the environment.
+The fundamental question is that: Is the principle of knowledge accumulation restricted by our senses?